-Within a 30 minute drive (or an hour) there is either a city or a population-dense region of 1 million or more people.
+Within an approximate 40 minute drive there is either a city, or a population-dense metropolitan area of 1 million or more people.
 You and your neighbors may even commute into this region for work…

 To answer that question, you might consider the following in your decision matrix:

 How severe is the SHTF event?
-Has it crippled essential services?
+Has it crippled essential services (obviously a huge factor)?

-How far might they get in a vehicle or on foot, and would they even become a potential threat to where you live?
+How far might they get in a vehicle or on foot, and would they even become a potential threat to where you specifically live?

-Or would the chaos be mostly and only confined to the population-dense region (or city) itself?
+Would the chaos be mostly and only confined to the population-dense region (or city) itself?
 Therefore leaving you pretty safe and secure (apart from the discussion about your own locale)?

-The notion of the ‘zombie hordes’ comes into play.
-Will it actually happen?
+The notion of the ‘zombie hordes’ or Golden Hordes comes into play.
+Could it actually happen?

 If not, then ‘why’?
 If yes, then ‘why’?